 Permissions exist for a reason.
 Thinking that you can save time or money by trying to avoid getting legally required permits can cause you a lot of trouble and delay.

-If you don’t get a permit, local authorities may not allow you to proceed with your renovation project and may require it to be stopped or demolished for safety reasons.
+If you don’t get a permit, local authorities may stop your renovation project or even require you to demolish it for safety reasons.

 Demolition of an old house or building is a serious task and it is necessary to hire trained professionals for safety reasons.